A podcast featuring young philosophers

 Launching the call for proposals for the 2020 Ideation Conference

 The IPCY and Brila are happy to launch a the call for proposals for the North American Association for the Community of Inquiry (NAACI) 2020 Conference !
 The international conference “Ideation: Creative engagement in philosophy for children” (P4C) aims to immerse participants in a vibrant atmosphere of co-creation around questions pertaining to the place of creativity in philosophical inquiry with young people and the adults by their side.
 The conference that will take place in Montréal June 26-27-28, 2020 seeks to be diverse and inclusive, and thus encourages submissions from a wide variety of sources and backgrounds.
 Researchers, practitioners, educators, teachers, students and youth workers involved in P4C practices are invited to submit proposals for research, workshop or poster presentations addressing topics of creativity, creative thinking, creative agency or creative problem-solving in varied contexts, such as innovative classroom and extra-curricular models, community-driven citizenship and social justice initiatives, art and culture practices, social entrepreneurship and sustainable businesses.
 The deadline for proposal submissions is December 9, 2019.
-Looking forward to reading you!
+Looking forward to hearing from you!

 The IPCY strike for climate with young philosophers